CSS Fanny: Chicamacomico incident

 Four days later the Fanny participated in a relatively large Confederate naval and army effort to 1) encircle and attack the Union encampment at Chicamacomico, 2) take and destroy the Cape Hatteras lighthouse, and 3) attempt to recapture the forts at Hatteras Inlet.
 The initial landing effort was successful, and the Union encampment at Chicamacomico was abandoned.
 However, the encirclement effort failed, and the Union troops were able to retreat back to the Hatteras Lighthouse.
 The next day Union reinforcements came up from Hatteras Inlet and chased the Confederate troops back to their transports.
 Both sides then retreated back to their base camps, the Union troops to Hatteras Inlet and the Confederate troops to Roanoke Island.

 Battles at Roanoke Island and Elizabeth City

 The Fanny spent the next four months patrolling Pamlico Sound, reconnoitering Hatteras Inlet, and towing supply schooners to Roanoke Island.
 On 7–8 February 1862 the Fanny engaged the Union invasion force in the battle of Roanoke Island.
 The Fanny eventually retreated to Elizabeth City with the other surviving members of its gunboat squadron when ammunition supplies ran low.
 On 10 February the Fanny and the other gunboats were attacked by Federal gunboats advancing from Roanoke Island.
-In the ensuing battle it was run aground and blown up by her captain who escaped with his crew to shore.
+In the ensuing battle it was run aground and blown up by her captain, Lt.
+James Tayloe Langhorne, who escaped with his crew to shore.
 Despite the damage, the Union was able to salvage the ship's main gun.